 Katz, Sandor Ellix.
 The Revolution Will Not Be Microwaved: Inside America’s Underground Food Movements.
 (2006) Who’s doing what to make the world a better place.

 Keith, Lierre.
 The Vegetarian Myth.
-(2009) Sustainability and our food supply; detailed discussion of agriculture’s impact on the environment; vegan/vegetarian nutritional issues.
+(2009) Sustainability and our food supply; detailed discussion of agriculture’s impact on the environment; the ethical dilemmas facing vegan/vegetarian growers; and vegan/vegetarian nutritional issues.

 Kennedy, David.
 Eat Your Greens: The Surprising Power of Home Grown Leaf Crops.
 (2014) Why consumers should grow their own greens to support an inadequate food system.